Four Ways to Participate

 There are four ways to participate in the MBI Seminars and blogs: by Visiting, Following, Joining, and Contributing Content

 - Visiting means just reading an individual post now and again when you see one that looks interesting.
 Unlike traditional seminars or Massive Open Online Courses (MOOCs), we welcome people to come in and out--you don't need to commit to watching or reading all the material and there are no tests or grades.
-You can find all the posts listed from first to last on the syllabus page (for both the Frontiers Seminar and the Fundamentals Seminar), and from most recent to first on all the blogs (Frontiers, Fundamentals, Beyond Intractability-in Context and Colleague Activities.)
-(The Frontiers and Fundamentals Syllabi and Blogs have the same posts--just in opposite order.)
+All of the Constructive Conflict Seminar Posts will be available on the CC Seminar's home page.
+Earlier posts can be found on the Frontiers Seminar and the Fundamentals Seminar syllabi, as well as the Things YOU Can Do to Help, Beyond Intractability-in Context and Colleague Activities blogs.

 - Following implies a bit higher level of engagement, but how much higher is still entirely up to you.
-You can sign up to "follow" the MOOS on Facebook, Twitter, or LinkedIn, thereby seeing each post when they are released.
+You can sign up to "follow" Moving Beyond Intractability on Facebook, Twitter, or LinkedIn, thereby seeing each post when it is released.
 There are two different ways to do this.

 - MBI Newsletter: A third option is to sign up for the MBI newsletter which comes out once every several weeks via email, and this will include all the posts since the last newsletter.
 Use the following link to sign up for the newsletter: